lawliet89/rocket_cors/README.md

 ## License

-Rocket is licensed under either of the following, at your option:
+`rocket_cors` is licensed under either of the following, at your option:

 - Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
 - MIT License ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)